Innovative Global Program

 appreciation for the arts as creative expressions of human life.

-Social Science courses deepen students’ understanding of the social context in which engineering is utilized.
+Social Science subjects students’ understanding of the social context in which engineering is utilized.

-For example, “Diversity and Cultures of Other Countries,“ is designed to help engineers work collaboratively in an international team after graduation; “Career Design” helps students develop their individual strengths and create their own career path.
-The required subject “Engineering Ethics” raises students ability to make decisions and to practice ethically as engineers in society.
+For example, “Diversity and Cultures of Other Countries,“ is designed to help engineers work collaboratively in an international team after graduation / The required subject “Engineering Ethics” raises students ability to make decisions and to practice ethically as engineers in society.

-Humanities courses develop students’ broader perspective on ways of thinking outside of their specialty, as well as appreciation for the arts as creative expressions of human life.
+Humanities Subjects develop students’ broader perspective on ways of thinking outside of their specialty, as well as appreciation for the arts as creative expressions of human life.

 ・Communication